m0Ray/modbus-tools/README.md

 MODBUS-TOOLS

 Command-line tools that allows scripts and applications easily interact with MODBUS RTU devices via RS-485 adapter attached to PC or SoC (like Raspberry Pi).
+Also supports MODBUS TCP.
+Built on top of libmodbus: http://libmodbus.org

 Package consists of 4 tools: